-Deborah Perkins, Academic Advisor, IT, (317) 278-5320, e-mail: dperkins@iupui.edu
+Deborah Perkins, Director Student Services, IT 569 (317) 278-5328, e-mail: dperkins@iupui.edu

-Journalism majors are required to meet with their faculty advisor prior to each registration.
+Journalism majors are required to meet with their advisor prior to each registration.
 For this purpose, the school administers an advising process each semester.
 During this advising period, journalism majors may preregister in journalism courses for the next semester.